-The data used for this project is derived from the Care Quality Commission's (CQC) database as of January 2nd, 2020.
+The data used for this project is derived from the Care Quality Commission's (CQC) database as of January 4th, 2021.
 CQC is an independent regulator of health and social care in England.
 The commission monitors, inspects, and rates health services that are provided to the public.
 After a comprehensive inspection, CQC publishes a rating on a location-by-location basis in five different categories:

-o Safe
+- o Safe

-- Effective
+- o Effective

-- Caring
+- o Caring

-- Responsive
+- o Responsive

 - Well-led